diego-conti/hlidskjalf/README.md

 	example/sh/run.sh

-## Components
-There are two components to this program.

-`Yggdrasill` reads the output of the work script and stores it into a database.
-The current implementation of the database is just a sequence of CSV files, with name parametrized by the primary input column.
-Each row contains the secondary input and the output.
-The database can then be read by a Magma script, see `examples/readfromdb.m` for an example.

-`Hliðskjálf` runs the work script.
-The computation is run in parallel, by distributing the computations to be done among different Magma processes.
-Each process is instructed to run with a given memory limit, and possibly with a time limit; if Magma terminates before finishing (because time or memory run out), Hliðskjálf tries to assign the offending computation to a process with a higher memory limit as soon as one becomes available.
-The distribution of memory among processes is changed automatically as computations progress.
-Computations which cannot be completed even by increasing the memory limit are skipped, and their input values stored into a *valhalla* file.
-Hliðskjálf ensures that computations are not repeated by reading the files in the work script output directory, and eliminating the corresponding computations.
-In addition, hliðskjálf can be instructed to eliminate the computations in an existing database.

-If `--base-timeout` is also specified, processes are also assigned a time limit.
-This limit is increased alongside with the memory limit, proportionally, when computations are repeated.

-## Schema file
+## Running hliðskjálf

+`hliðskjálf` shall be run as

+	hliðskjálf --script workscript.m --schema schemafile.info --computations computationsfile.comp

+This command instructs `hliðskjálf` to run the work script `workscript.m` over the computations contained in the computations file `computationsfile.comp`.
+The format of the computations file is explained below.

+### Computations and schema file

-A text file taking e.g. the following form
+Each row in the computations file takes the form

+	a_1;a_2;...;a_n

+Exactly one of the fields `a_i` is interpreted as the `primary input`; the field must be of integer type.
+The other fields may be either `secondary input` or ignored.
+The schema file `schemafile.info` is used to determine how the fields `a_i` should be interpreted.
+The schema file shall contain a section of the form

-	columns 7 {
+	inputcolumns <primary> {
-		output 6
-		output 5
+		[textinputcolumn|rangeinputcolumn <columnnumber>]
+		...
 	}

+where `primary` indicates the index of the colum containing the `primary input`.
+Each row inside the curly braces instruct `hliðskjálf` to interpret the column with index `columnnumber` as a secondary input column of type *text* or *range*.

+For instance,

 	inputcolumns 4 {
 		textinputcolumn 3
 		textinputcolumn 2
 	}

-This schema declares that each row of the work script output contains 7 columns.
-Columns 6 and 5 represent computation output; columns 4,2,3 the input; columns 1 and 7 are ignored.
-Column 4 is an integer, which represents the *primary* input to the computation; columns 2 and 3 are treated as arbitrary text.

-The format of the computations file is inferred from this definition: each row contains three columns, representing in this order: the primary input (an integer), the secondary input corresponding to column 3 in the work script output, and the secondary input corresponding to column 2 in the work script output.
+indicates that the field `a_4` in each row of the computations file should be interpreted as primary input.

+	a_4;a_3;a_2

 In practice, it is typically simpler to respect the order in the definition, so the above could be rewritten as

-	columns 7 {
-		output 5
-		output 6
-	}
 inputcolumns 1 {
 	textinputcolumn 2
 	textinputcolumn 3
 }

-In this case, the first three columns of the computation file correspond to the first three columns of the work script output, taken in the same order.

-### Range columns
-Input columns may contain ranges, as in the following:
+This will make the computations be passed into the work script as

+	a_1;a_2;a_3

+If a secondary input column is indicates as a *range* in the schema, the corresponding field `a_i` in the computations file must take the form `m..n`, where `m` and `n` are integers.
+This will have the effect of invoking the work script by passing every value in the closed integer range [m..n] as the `i`-th parameter.

+For instance, the schema

 	inputcolumns 1 {
 		rangeinputcolumn 2
 		textinputcolumn 3
 	}

-This declare that rows in the computation files will take the form
+declares that rows in the computation files will take the form

 	d;a..b;TEXT.